Refugee Health Services (Qld)

 GP Practices

-Mater Refugee Complex Care Clinic (MRCCC) provides specialised primary health care to people from refugee backgrounds with complex health needs and a health service to asylum seekers without Medicare.
+Asylum Seeker GP Clinic (known as MRCCC) provides specialised primary health care to people from refugee backgrounds with complex health needs and a health service to asylum seekers without Medicare.
 Ph: (07) 3163 2880 NOTE: GPs at MRCCC are unable to expedite referrals more quickly than referring GP.

 World Wellness Health & Medical Clinic – Primary health services for people seeking asylum with or without Medicare eligibility